 As of October 2022, Sounds Central is exploring the concept of 21st century chill-out with the bi-monthly show Headroom on Athens based Movement Radio.
 The international online radio station’s program is produced by Onassis Stegi.

-Paul Paulun will contribute to Reina Sofía’s radio station RRS in 2023.
-The museum of contemporary and 20th-century art in Madrid has reorganized its permanent collection to offer narratives and experiences from feminist, decolonial and ecological viewpoints.
+Paul Paulun will contribute to Reina Sofía’s radio station RRS.
+Madrid‘s museum of contemporary and 20th-century art has reorganized its permanent collection to offer narratives and experiences from feminist, decolonial and ecological viewpoints.

 With the support of a grant from Musikfonds e.V. for summer and fall 2022, Paul Paulun is investigating some circumstances of his misophonia and developing a workshop program to practise conscious listening.
 The aim is to find out whether such a listening mode is helpful in reacting more calmly when being triggered by misophonia.